CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_2_2_variables.md

 # Part 2.2: Variables
 > [!INFO] Declaring & Reassigning variables
-> You can also create variables in javascript.
+> You can also create variables in javascript with their own **names**.
 These are used everywhere in programming
 > to **store values**.
 Some variables can be changed later on as the context of your code changes.
 Refer to the [slides](https://go.compclub.org/winter-day-1) to see the main reasons they're used!
 > ```javascript
 > // There are two main ways to declare a variable in javascript